Chairman, IALF Board

 Ed L. Cooper, III

-Ed Cooper, Senior Vice President, joined Wells Fargo Bank in April 2005.
+Ed Cooper, Senior Vice President and Director Food and Agribusiness, joined HTLF- Heartland Financial USA in 2021.
 He is responsible for new business development and managing client relationships for the Food and Agribusiness Commercial Banking Office.
-Prior to joining Wells Fargo, Ed held positions at Cole Taylor Bank, Bank of America and Harris Trust and Savings Bank.
+Prior to joining HTLF, Ed held positions at Wells Fargo, Bank of America and BMO-Harris.
 In addition to his company responsibilities, Ed has conducted speaking engagements at industry conferences and has published articles in the ABA and RMA Journals.
-He is the past Chairman of the Illinois Center for Violence Prevention, a member of Posse Foundation’s Chicago Leadership Council and a member of the Union League Club of Chicago where he served on the board of directors and currently serves as Vice President.
+He is a board of director for John Carroll University, Arrupe Collage – Loyola University of Chicago and Maryville Academy.
+Ed is also a member of the Union League Club of Chicago where he served as President.
 Ed received his MBA from Northwestern University, Kellogg Graduate School of Management, and his B.S./B.A. from John Carroll University.
 Ed is a graduate of the Illinois Agricultural Leadership Program, Class of 1994.

 Tami Craig Schilling